Stork B.V.

+Stork Technical Services is a supplier of integrated technical services for installations and machines in the industrial market.

 History

 In 1865, Stork was founded by Charles Theodorus Stork, in Borne, where it produced machinery for the emerging textile industry in the region.
 In 1868 Stork moved to Hengelo, and diversified its production, including steam engines for factories, ships and pumping stations, as well as machinery for the sugar industry.
 The factory grew steadily, and also started to build housing accommodation for its employees, Tuindorp 't Lansink (1910s), besides investing in public buildings and cultural organizations in Hengelo, such as a theatre and a library.
 In 1954 Stork merged with Werkspoor, founded in 1827.
 In 1996 Stork acquired the healthy parts of Fokker, creating a new division.

 By 2007 Stork had four divisions: